 § 1235.
-Proposed Decision. [replaced by new investigations and complaint process]
+Proposed Decision. [replaced by new 1233.4]

 If the matter is heard before an assigned committee or hearing officer, appointed pursuant to Section 1205, the committee or hearing officer shall make its recommendation to the full commission in the form of a written proposed decision within 21 days following the close of hearings held pursuant to Section 1234.